Chymyst/chymyst-core/docs/chymyst03.md

 The unblocking transformation is closely related to programming in the continuation-passing style (CPS).

-Let us convert the same code snippet we used to illustrate the unblocking transformation, and convert it to CPS.
+Let us convert to CPS a code snippet we used to illustrate the unblocking transformation.

 The initial code snippet: